Postcon/resilience/README.md

 The circuit breaker can be on one of three states: CLOSED (system is available), HALF OPEN (system is still available) and OPEN (system is not available).

+The _normal_ state of the circuit breaker is CLOSED; i.e. the system is working correctly.
+If a failure is reported, the state changes to HALF OPEN.
+If either a success is reported, or a defined time exceeds (_lifetime_), the state becomes CLOSED again.
+If failure is reported repeatedly (_maxErrors_), the state changes from HALF OPEN to OPEN (_the circuit breaker is tripped_).

+The OPEN state changes back to CLOSED, after exceeding a defined time.
+Depending on the usage of this circuit breaker implementation, a reported success could change the OPEN state to be CLOSED as well.

 ```
  --------------------------      ::reportSuccess()        ---------------------------
 |          CLOSED          | <-------------------------- |            OPEN           |